daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   ```
   ###### nbgrader

-  The package [nbgrader](https://nbgrader.readthedocs.io/en/stable/) helps streamline the grading process for instructors using jupyter notebooks.
+  The package [nbgrader](https://nbgrader.readthedocs.io/en/stable/) helps streamline the grading process for instructors using Jupyter notebooks.
 Notebook based assignments can be created, collected, and returned with little hassle.

   ```console
   $ conda install -c conda-forge nbgrader